pavankothawade/Aladdin-2D-Game/Simplicity.md

 As the user basic requirements for scrum will be having a proxy product owner, a scrum master and development team.
 Although everyone is going to be working as a development team, additionally we have decided to assign roles for proper product development while ensuring following of scrum process.

+Week 6:

+As the approach of starting with a simple functionality and integrating it with the entire project has been the key highlight of last week.
+In this week we are going to add new level in the game.
+We will be communicating more frequently, to understand and develop the level 2 only as is required.